ga-wdi-boston/rails-api/README.md

 - List some of the responsibilities of a typical back-end, and identify which components within (R)MVC map to those responsibilities.
 - Map (R)MVC roles to specific components of Rails.
 - Indicate where different types of files can be found within a Rails application.
-- Create a new Rails application using `rails new`.
+- Create a new Rails application using `rails-api new`.

 ## Prerequisites